PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 gates, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Terminal affine/Slice-SPP composite implementation checkpoint

+The characterized three-stage owner is implemented in `passes/terminal_affine_slice_spp_orchestration.py`.
+It passes the exact shared context to terminal affine and late SPP summaries, passes the shared model to the strict Slice bridge, and returns the three original mappings without copying.
+The lowerer now stores one ordered composite tuple in place of the three unconsumed child locals while retaining all wrappers and context aliases needed by earlier independent routes.

+The pre-terminal composite and QKV shape-extract result remain the exact outer boundaries.
+Owner-aware tests preserve specialized child behavior and mutation counts, and runtime injection verifies call order, context/model identity, and raw-result identity.
+Sequential validation passed: focused 4, affected 520, terminal-layout/efficiency 92, core 55, result contracts 196, phase-store 2, and TensorFlow isolation/default-direct/`-cotof` 11.
+No test is failing, no phase entry changed, and the store remains exactly 128 IDs and 128 owners.

+At resume, rerun the read-only unconsumed-result inventory after removal of these three locals.
+Select the next smallest adjacent semantically closed cluster whose execution guard and context policy are uniform, characterize it before production changes, and keep all `uv` validation sequential and single-process.
+Commit and push each checkpoint only.
+Never create, update, reopen, or otherwise modify a pull request.

 ## Primary final layout-refresh reconciliation implementation

 The final ConvInteger, InstanceNorm, and broadcast reconciliations now use